 In addition, several of the Company's U.S. clients have purchased life insurance policies insuring the lives of their executives.
 These policies have generally been issued to fund deferred compensation plans and have been reinsured with the Company.
-The Company's consolidated balance sheets included interest-sensitive contract reserves of \$1.3 billion as of both December 31, 2012 and 2011, and policy loans of \$1.3 billion and \$1.2 billion as of December 31, 2012 and 2011, respectively, associated with this business.
+The Company's consolidated balance sheets included interest-sensitive contract reserves of \$1.3 billion as of both December 31, 2013 and 2012, and policy loans of \$1.2 billion and \$1.3 billion as of December 31, 2013 and 2012, respectively, associated with this business.

-Asset-Intensive Reinsurance
+Non-Traditional - Asset-Intensive Reinsurance

-Asset-intensive reinsurance primarily concentrates on the investment risk within underlying annuities and corporate-owned life insurance policies.
+The Asset-intensive segment primarily concentrates on the investment risk within underlying annuities and corporate-owned life insurance policies.
 These reinsurance agreements are mostly structured as coinsurance, coinsurance with funds withheld, or modified coinsurance of primarily investment risk such that the Company recognizes profits or losses primarily from the spread between the investment earnings and the interest credited on the underlying annuity contract liabilities.
-Reinsurance of such business was reflected in interest-sensitive contract liabilities of approximately \$11.5 billion and \$6.9 billion as of December 31, 2012 and 2011, respectively.
-The increase in 2012 was associated with a large fixed annuity transaction executed in the second quarter of 2012.
+Reinsurance of such business was reflected in interest-sensitive contract liabilities of approximately \$11.0 billion and \$11.5 billion as of December 31, 2013 and 2012, respectively.